-The set of SPHINX use cases covers a panoply of diversified cyber security incidents and attacks in which the use of SPHINX's unique features does make a difference.
-The selected use cases are inspired either by real cyber security incidents or by public information (literature) and benefit from the extensive experience of the SPHINX end-user partners.
-All the information provided in the use cases descriptions are solely based on open source information and the use cases are purposefully kept generic and general, but with sufficient detail to be useful for adaptation and subsequent extrapolation.
+The selected use cases are inspired either by real cybersecurity incidents or by public information (literature) and benefit from the extensive experience of the SPHINX end-user partners.
+All the information provided in the use cases' descriptions are solely based on open source information and the use cases are purposefully kept generic and general, but with sufficient detail to be useful for adaptation and subsequent extrapolation.
 The intention is that these use cases can be adjusted and specified in more detail dependent upon the specific purpose.
 For instance, in the SPHINX pilots, the use cases form the basis for the storyline development.

-In addition, this report provides a brief overview of the three SPHINX pilots, presenting the pilot locations and addressing the activities to be conducted in order to assess the performance of the SPHINX System in the face of cyber security events, incidents and attacks.
-To facilitate the SPHINX assessment effort, eight KPIs have been identified by the SPHINX partners as relevant to frame the evaluation analysis to be performed in order to ascertain SPHINX's positive impact and benefits as part of the cyber security protection tools adopted and operated by healthcare organisations.
+In addition, this document provides a brief overview of the three SPHINX pilot sites and of their planned piloting activities aiming to assess the performance of the SPHINX System in the face of cybersecurity events, incidents and attacks.
+To facilitate the SPHINX assessment effort, eight KPIs have been identified by the SPHINX partners and are in the present document detailed into measures, assessed variables and success measures to better frame the evaluation analysis to be performed within Work Package 7, in order to ascertain SPHINX's positive impact and benefits as part of the cybersecurity protection tools adopted and operated by healthcare organisations to deal with the growing cybersecurity challenges of today and tomorrow.